alexabbott/firebase-cms/README.md

 Create a [Firebase account](https://firebase.google.com/), create a new project, and copy the config code for your project.

+Enable Google, Email/Password and Anonymous in the 'Sign-In Method' tab of the Authentication section in your Firebase project Console.

 Within the project folder, run:

 ```